Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ## Introduction

-Welcome to Lionk, this guide will help you understand how to install, configure, and use the application effectively.
+Welcome to Lionk!
+This guide will help you navigate the application's key features.
+We'll cover the Dashboard for an overview of your system, Notifications to keep you updated, and Manage your account to personalize your settings.
+You'll also learn about the Plugins, Components, and Cyclic views, which offer additional tools and functionalities to enhance your experience with Lionk.
+By the end, you'll be well-equipped to use each view effectively.

 ---